Special Needs Toys for Cerebral Palsy

 Looking for Ways to Integrate Assistive Technology Into Your Classroom?
 Browse Our Classroom Kits Today

-Students with learning differences are excited and eager to learn.
+Students with special needs are excited and eager to learn.
 Assistive technologies enable these learners to do just that, providing the empowerment and encouragement they need to excel in their academics and personal lives.

-At Enabling Devices, we create assistive technologies for people of all abilities and ages to live prosperous and fulfilling lives.
-We work with individuals, teachers and therapists to find the best devices for every student’s needs, and we want to work with you, too.
+At Enabling Devices, we create assistive technologies for people of all abilities and actual and development ages to live prosperous and fulfilling lives.
+We work with individuals, teachers and therapists to find the best devices for every student’s needs.
+We want to work with you, too.

 Microsoft Super Bowl Ad is a Game Highlight